Note

 Evaluate on a dataset and log results to Azure AI Foundry

-can correctly parse the data, you must specify column mapping to map the column from the dataset to key words that are accepted by the evaluators.
+API can correctly parse the data, you must specify column mapping to map the column from the dataset to key words that the evaluators accept.
 In this case, we specify the data mapping for query

 , response